Skip to Content

 They have something for everyone, so it is possible to order traditional dishes such as Granada pastry, and more contemporary options such as curry chicken pastry with almond sauce.

-The price range is also reasonable, it goes from 10eur to 25eur on average, and the best thing is that they always have some unexpected meal for us to explore.
+The price range is also reasonable, going from 10eur to 25eur on average, and the best thing is that they always have some unexpected meal for us to explore.

 ConTenedor – Calle San Luis 50